 We will tell you more about what the study finds as the research develops.

-Findings from the ‘Every tooth tells a story’ project should be out in 2016.
+Findings from the ‘Every tooth tells a story’ project should be out soon.